 Address: https://goo.gl/maps/r8ZtqheSXxnDob7F9

-True to the name of the shop, the featured dishes here are Matcha and cloud-shaped matcha cake (Kumo – 雲).
-I highly recommend trying this restaurant, because it has unique, ancient architecture, and amazing food.
-Let's explore together!
+True to the shop’s name, the star dishes here are Matcha treats and the cloud-shaped matcha cake (Kumo – 雲).
+I highly recommend visiting this restaurant, not only for its unique, traditional architecture but also for its amazing food.
+Let’s explore together!

 The shop is designed with an ancient style.

-And this is the shop's most famous combo.
-Matcha has a little cream on top, which helps reduce the bitterness of the tea somewhat.
-The cloud-shaped cake has a sweet taste with a cool matcha filling inside.
-10/10 for this great combo.
-Remember to try it when you come to the shop!
+And here’s the shop’s most famous combo.
+The matcha comes with a bit of cream on top, which helps balance out the bitterness of the tea.
+The cloud-shaped cake is sweet with a refreshing matcha filling inside.
+I’d rate this combo 10/10.
+Make sure to try it when you visit the shop!

 Father Kumono